This post is about THRIVE LIFE, not Thrive Le-Vel. I know nothing about Thrive Le-Vel.

 More Detailed Answer:

-A pyramid scheme by definition does not reward its distributors for selling product, but instead rewards them for recruiting others into the pyramid of distributors.
-In most cases there is no real product being sold at all.
+A pyramid scheme (by the legal definition) does not reward its distributors for selling product, but instead rewards them for recruiting others into the pyramid of distributors.
+In many cases there is no real product being sold at all.
 If they do have a product, it is typically sub-par and / or it is only sold to those within the pyramid, not the general public.
 In other words, there is a “fee” that you must pay to “join” before you can purchase the product (if there is a product at all).
 This fee is typically quite substantial.

 So, if you were to join a pyramid scheme, you are not rewarded for selling product, but are instead rewarded for getting others to “join” the selling pyramid.
 Once people realize that the promises of a great product are untrue, they quit.
 There is no sustainability in a pyramid scheme and they are absolutely illegal.